rust-lang/chalk/book/src/engine/logic.md

 ## Answers

 After an answer has been found for a subgoal, it must be *applied* to the parent `Strand`.
-Specifcally, it must be able to unify with any existing `Answers`.
+Specifically, it must be able to unify with any existing `Answers`.
 If the `Answer`s are incompatible, the `Strand` is dropped since it can't lead anywhere.